Free Speech Reading List

 Author: Mick Hume

-A blistering polemic presenting an uncompromising defense of freedom of expression, arguing it's threatened by a creeping culture of conformism.
+A blistering polemic from the UK.
+Hume presents an uncompromising defense of absolute freedom of expression against a creeping culture of conformism.

 Authors: Alan Charles Kors & Harvey A. Silverglate